Modern Frontier: Waxed Pants

 At this point, you can pick one of two options.
 Option one is to let it cool.
 After it cools and hardens, you can cut it into small blocks and place the blocks on your material.
 Then, you can use an old clothing iron and melt the wax into the material.
 I’ve seen some people do this with good success.

 Personally, however, I use a paintbrush to apply the wax while it is still in liquid form.
 I simply dip the paintbrush into the mix and then start applying a liberal coat to the garment.
 The mixture I use can look quite white and like a paste at this point.
 Don’t worry about it for now.
 Continue to apply the wax mixture over one entire side of the garment.
 Make sure to get good coverage.
-Anything that doesn’t get the mix will not get waterproofed.
+Anything that doesn’t get the mix will not repell water.

 Step 4: Apply Heat

 Whatever means you have, you want to try and apply even heat over the waxed pants.
 As you do, you should notice the wax turn from a paste back into a liquid.
 At that point, it gets absorbed into the denim.
 For one reason or another, I always enjoy this part.
 Watching the wax soak into and mix with the cloth is fun to watch.
 Continue to apply heat over the garment until all the wax has soaked into the waxed pants.
-Once it has, turn the pants over and apply your wax/oil mixture to the other side and repeat Steps 3 and 4.
+Once it has, turn the pants over and apply your wax/oil mixture to the other side, and repeat Steps 3 and 4.

 Step 5: Touching Up